Nelon111/cyberbuddies/README.md

 # Élégance Couture - Fashion House Website

-A complete fashion house website built with HTML, CSS, and JavaScript for a university group project.
+A complete fashion house website built with HTML, CSS, and JavaScript for our Miva Cybersecurity group project.

 ## Project Overview